ne0lith/Backup-XenForo-Watched-Threads/README.md

 # Backup-XenForo-Watched-Threads
-Userscript that copies all of your watched threads from Simpcity to the clipboard.
+Userscript that exports all of your watched threads.

 activate with shift + o (maybe have caps lock on? idk, i have to on my end)